-- BLM The standard BLM exclusive-use helitack crew is a minimum of seven personnel (PFT supervisor, long-term assistant, long-term lead, and four temporaries).
+- BLM The standard BLM exclusive-use helitack crew size for a type 3 helicopter is a minimum of seven personnel (PFT supervisor, long-term assistant, long-term squad boss and four temporaries).
+The standard BLM exclusive-use helitack crew size for a type 2 helicopter is a minimum of ten personnel (PFT supervisor, long-term assistant, long-term squad boss and seven temporaries).
 BLM helicopters operated in Alaska need only be staffed with a qualified Helicopter Manager (HMGB).
-Exception to these minimum crew staffing standards must be exempted by the National Aviation Office. - NPS Helicopter flight crew staffing may consist of an all hazard component (Fire, SAR, Law Enforcement, and EMT).
-The NPS regions may establish minimum crew size and standards for their exclusive use helicopter crews.
-The helicopter crew staffing standards must be approved by the National Aviation Office. - FS Regions may establish minimum crew size and standards for their exclusive use helitack crews.
-Experience requirements for exclusive-use helicopter positions are listed in FSH 5109.17, Chapter 40.
+Exceptions to these minimum crew staffing standards must be exempted by the National Aviation Office. - 29 NPS - Helicopter Exclusive Use modules will consist of a minimum of 8 fire 30 funded personnel.
+The NPS regions may establish larger crew size and standards for their exclusive use helicopter crews based on the need for an 31 all hazard component (Fire, SAR, Law Enforcement, and EMT).
+Exception 32 to minimum helicopter crew staffing standards must be approved by the 33 National Aviation Office.
+34 - FS Regions may establish minimum crew size and standards for their 35 exclusive use helitack crews.
+Experience requirements for exclusive-use 36 helicopter positions are listed in FSH 5109.17, Chapter 40.
+37